MileHacker Logo

 Have small denominations of VND for street vendors and local markets.

-Assume Wi-Fi is everywhere and always reliable.
+Assume Wi-Fi is everywhere and consistently reliable.

 Packing Checklist Overview